Fraud Alerts

 Rental accommodation scams

 Rental accommodation scams trick people into paying rent for property that doesn’t exist or is not actually available to rent.
-These scams happen throughout the year, but an increase is often seen in September as students start college.
+These scams happen throughout the year, for people booking holiday rentals abroad or at home, for students looking for college accommodation typically in September when college starts and people looking to rent properties to live.

 In some cases, fraudsters will say they’re out of the country and unable to meet you, but will ask for money upfront or request a deposit to hold the property.
 There are even cases where fraudsters have hired properties to use for viewings to trick renters into handing over a deposit.
 They may even provide fake keys.